 Want to dig a little deeper into the subject?
 Check out these white papers:

-Migrating to Cloud?
-7 Key Decisions to Make about Apps
+- To learn more about migrating third-party apps, read our whitepaper: Migrating to Atlassian Cloud?
+Seven Key Decisions to Make about Apps.